-I do not know what this feels like (yet), but I have experienced this from a ‘Uncle Ross’ perspective.
-The best advice I can offer, is that you support your child no matter what.
-Celebrate the small achievements and go out of your way to throw a party for the huge attainment your child reaches (i.e. starting point and end point).
+I do not know what this feels like (at the time of writing), but I have experienced this from an ‘Uncle Ross’ perspective.
+The best advice I can offer is that you support your child no matter what.
+Celebrate the small achievements and go out of your way to throw a party for the huge attainment your child reaches (i.e. starting point and endpoint).
 If the child has achieved the grades that they had hoped for and can now go on to commence whatever pathways they wish to do next, whether this is a career or a college place to study A-levels, then please do celebrate.
 Today is a big achievement!

 The damaging consequences are, that this child may not be able to study the courses they had hoped for.
 Only last week, an upset parent emailed my wife during the school summer holidays to discuss A level results; how many teachers would respond to an email with compassion and advice?
 My guess is every teacher would do this, but it should not be an expectation of the parent that this will happen.
 In this email, it was apparent that there were high-emotions and disappointment, and on the off-chance that someone who read and respond to this email. (n.b. we were ‘not on holiday away from home’ and were able to reply) that advice could be offered.

 The email response was brief to acknowledge the email and the information was forwarded onto someone who was in school to answer all ‘official’ examination queries.
 This may be the examination officer, the headteacher or the head of year/6th form.
 In this circumstance, the query was resolved quickly, but in some other situations, queries may require detailed investigations, re-marks and so on.
 My advice to any parents and students who are disappointed is to be patient and trust the school to resolve your concerns (in good time).